Skip to main content

 Educate yourself: Knowledge is empowering.
 Learning all you can about best practices in pain care can help you effectively manage your pain, find a supportive community, and live a productive life in spite of your condition.
 A good place to start is the Resources page of the U.S. Pain Foundation website, where you can browse and download booklets, infographics, and handouts on a variety of topics related to chronic pain.
 The U.S. Pain Foundation also offers the Invisible Project website, where you can find personal stories from people living with all types of chronic pain—a powerful reminder that you’re not alone in your journey.

 Seek therapy: Working with a licensed therapist can help you build your resilience and develop coping strategies that make it easier to live with chronic pain.
 There are many different types of therapy that have proven effective for people with chronic pain, including cognitive behavioral therapy (CBT), acceptance and commitment therapy, biofeedback therapy, and psychodynamic therapy.
-Some older adults benefit from medications to alleviate the symptoms of pain-associated depression and anxiety.
+(If you have trouble finding an in-person therapist, consider using an online therapy platform).
+Some older adults benefit from medications to ease the symptoms of pain-associated depression and anxiety.

 If you’re feeling overwhelmed with feelings of sadness and hopelessness, or if you’re having thoughts of self-harm, know you are not alone.
 For support anytime, day or night, you can: